jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 </details>
 <br />

-## Google Internal Load Balancer
+## Google Load Balancer
 ### Introduction
-The configuration of the Google Internal Load Balancer is dependent on the Google API response of the Forwarding Rules as the primary response.
+The configuration of the Google Load Balancer is dependent on the Google API response of the Forwarding Rules as the primary response.
+There is no distinct between internal or external, Layer 4 or Layer 7, and each load balance is the combination of various resources.
 The full resource configuration consists of some associated resources' API data, including backendService, group.

 ### Content
 Below are the Google APIs used to generate this configuration.